wistia/wistia-wordpress-plugin/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.5 =
+* Updated the oembed endpoint for Wistia
+* Updated the regexes for matching Wistia video URLs to the latest recommended in the doc

 = 0.4 =
 * Added support for the new Playlist embed structure